 Step 1: Get clear on your goals

 The very first step to creating a marketing plan is to define your marketing goals.
 Without goals, you have no way of knowing whether or not all the effort and resources you put into your marketing actions are actually worthwhile.
-Think of it like preparing a marathon training program for a client.
+Think of it as preparing a marathon training program for a client.
 The first thing you need to do is define the objective of the training plan.
 Is your athlete targeting a sub-3hr finish or is the aim to simply complete the race and enjoy this first-time experience?
 The answer to that question will have a big impact on what type of training program you develop.
 The same logic applies when creating a marketing plan.

 Start by defining your overall business objective for the next 6-12 months.
 Based on that you can then determine your marketing goals.
 Make sure your marketing goals are specific, measurable and have a timeline attached to them.
 It’s good to stretch yourself with ambitious goals but to avoid losing confidence and motivation, I would recommend setting goals that you can realistically achieve.